 We have extensive industry knowledge and a broad expertise in digital projects covering paperless quote and bind flows, automation of the claims process through AI, fraud detection using machine learning algorithms across personal and commercial lines, corporate and specialty.

 For an insurance organization, the settling of losses and adjusting differences between a loss and the policyholder is known as a claims management system.

 Today’s claims processes face customer experience expectations built in a world of instant communication and digital-native businesses.
 Now, you can fulfil those expectations and stop being held back by systems designed for a world that no longer exists.

 Data gathered from Internet of Things can facilitate the creation of personalized services and products.
 Furthermore, rather than filling out paper forms, customers can now submit claims via mobile devices by taking a photo.

-Incorporating data-driven technology in the claims process can help minimize the time for a filed claim to reach completion: shorter wait times, quicker claim disbursements and enhanced information provided to customers, such as an app for customers to track the progress of their claim.
+Incorporating data-driven technology in the claims system can help minimize the time for a filed claim to reach completion: shorter wait times, quicker claim disbursements and enhanced information provided to customers, such as an app for customers to track the progress of their claims processing.

 Connected devices inside vehicles and homes are collecting data constantly, which is recorded with a high level of accuracy.

 This IoT data is neutral, based on metric facts, can serve as a strong basis for a claim and enhance further investigation of claims, while also minimizing the potential for fraud.